-- Make sure your listing for Google My Business has been completely filled out.
-One in three customers will do a local search on a mobile device before they visit a business, and they are often looking for critical information, like that which is contained on this profile.
-On Google My Business you will fill out valuable information, such as your hours, address, photos and your website.
-Customers will also have the opportunity to leave you a review, which is an important part of establishing credibility with customers.
+- Make sure your listing for Google My Business is completely filled out.
+One in three customers will do a local search on a mobile device before they visit a business.
+These customers are often looking for critical information found on Google My Business.
+You will fill out valuable information, such as your hours, address, photos and your website.
+Customers will also have the opportunity to leave a review, which is an important part of establishing credibility with customers.
 Use engaging photos, encourage past customers to leave you a review and use your listing to power your local search visibility.

 - Develop your About Us and Home Page on your main website.
 Make sure these pages include important local keywords, such as your location, as well as your business address and quality content.
 You want your page to be easily read by Google so that it understands your content and the local customers you serve.
 Include the link from your website in your Google My Business local listing as well to show Google that they are connected.